-Professional issues This could include the role of power with other professionals and within the student relationships or issues that have may arise when undertaking the audit and how you will modify your practice as a result of this understanding.
-Reflection Consider a potential area that you feel is a strength or weakness within your audit and why this matters.
-OVERALL If you are unclear on any feedback received, please make an appointment to meet with your personal tutor to discuss this.
+Professional issues This could include the repower with other profes and within the student relationships or issues have may arise when undertaking the audit a you will modify your pra result of this understate essionals that and how ractice as Reflection Consider a potential arryou feel is a strength of weakness within your awhy this matters. r OVERALL If you are unclear on a feedback received, ple make an appointment with your personal tut discuss this. ase to meet